 What does social security mean by other work?

-Sequential evaluation is a multi-step process that looks to determine whether or not you have a severe physical or mental impairment, and whether or not that impairment eliminates your ability to do both the work you have done in the past, as well as any other type of work that your education and training might make you a candidate for, with consideration to other factors such as your age and residual functional capacity (your RFC is your level of functioning, which is rated after a review of your medical evidence).
+If you ability to do the work you have done in the past, as well as any other type of work that your education and training might make you a candidate for, with consideration to other factors such as your age and residual functional capacity (your RFC is your level of functioning, which is rated after a review of your medical evidence).

 When a disability examiner (examiners make decisions on every disability application that is filed at a social security office) reviews a claim, two of their chief goals are to determine A) what a claimant is still capable of doing (i.e. residual functional capacity) and B) whether or not they can still work.

 If a claimant does have a severe medical condition, then the disability examiner will compare that individual's remaining physical and mental capabilities to the demands and requirements of their past work (which can potentially include all the jobs that they had in the past fifteen years, known as the relevant work period).

 If the examiner finds that the claimant cannot go back to their past work work (which is often the case), then the examiner will then set about the task of deciding whether or not the claimant can do something else.
 "Something else" is what the social security administration refers to as other work.

 What is other work as far as Social Security Disability and SSI are concerned?
 This is actually where the social security administration's disability evaluation process becomes more hazy.
 Other work can include many types of jobs that a claimant has never worked, and which might not even exist where a claimant lives.